Non-thermal Synchrotron Emission and Polarization Signatures during Black Hole Flux Eruptions: Modeling the Electrons

 \subsection{Basic setup}

-In radiatively inefficient accretion flows, protons and electrons attain different temperatures because Coulomb coupling is weak in the low-density plasma \citep{M87_5, M87_6}.
+In radiatively inefficient accretion flows, protons and electrons attain different temperatures because Coulomb coupling is weak in the low-density plasma \citep{M87_5, M87_6, Dihingia:2022aoc}.
 The proton temperature relates to the gas pressure via $\rho \, k_\text{B} T_\text{p} = m_\text{p}\, p_\text{g}$.
 The electron temperature is estimated using the empirical $R-\beta$ model,

-where $\beta=p_{\text{g}}/p_{\text{b}}$ is the plasma-$\beta$ parameter, with $p_{\text{b}}=b^{\mu}b_{\mu}/2$ the magnetic pressure.
+where $\beta=p_{\text{g}}/p_{\text{b}}$ is the plasma-$\beta$ parameter.
 The constants $R_\text{h}$ and $R_\text{l}$ set the characteristic proton–electron temperature ratios in strongly and weakly magnetized regions, respectively, thereby modeling the $\beta$-dependent coupling \citep{Monika2016}.
 Synthetic images produced with this prescription match those obtained from magnetic-reconnection–based electron-heating models \citep{Mizuno:2021esc}.